AR Paisley: Early life and background

-Paisley was born in Mississauga, Ontario, on 1997 into an Indo-Canadian Punjabi Sikh family and has been described as making waves in the Toronto rap scene.
+Paisley was born in Mississauga, Ontario, on 1997 into an Indo-Canadian Punjabi Sikh family.
 He completed his schooling at Mississauga Secondary School.
-During this time of high schooling, Paisley started rapping but didn't take it too seriously.
+Paisley started rapping during high school but didn't take it too seriously at the time.
 Eventually, his focus on music stepped up, as he started doing rap battles around town and on radios.
 Paisley was "going through it" in high school and dropped out, so music became his main outlet.

 Personal life

-Paisley has an interview with the BBC Asian network.
+Paisley has an interview with the BBC Asian Network.

-Paisley is frequently found on Spotify’s popular Northern Bars playlist.
+Paisley is frequently found on Spotify's popular Northern Bars playlist.

 Paisley states that to overcome writer's block, you must experience new things.
 This is because experiencing new things can trigger all sorts of inspiration.

 Paisley enjoys listening to old music and rap.
 Specifically, he listens to all the songs that have previously won Grammys, because that is a big dream of his.